Cunningham vs Joslin Elementary: Same Grade, Very Different Price Tags

 Cunningham’s zone covers south Austin neighborhoods west of I-35 and south of Ben White, an area that has seen tremendous reinvestment over the past decade.
 The housing stock is mostly older single story homes on generous lots, many of which have been renovated or expanded.
 Joslin’s zone pulls from areas closer to Zilker and South Lamar, where the walkability score is significantly higher and the price tag reflects it.

-The roughly $250,000 price difference between these zones is not really about school quality (the scores prove that).
-It is about neighborhood proximity to central Austin amenities.
+The roughly $120,000 price difference between these zones is not really about school quality (the scores prove that).
+It is about neighborhood proximity to central Austin amenities and the Manchaca Road corridor.

 Browse all homes zoned to Cunningham Elementary or homes zoned to Joslin Elementary.